allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 The contract is a special module containing all the necessary interfaces, classes and methods that allow you to use the functionality in other places in an easy way.
 It is defined inside the module containing the functionality implementation.
+It should be emphasized here that the implementation module can only be based on a contract.
 This solution means that every developer working on the project knows where to find the necessary information and interfaces to run a given feature.

 ```kotlin
 interface AllegroPaySomeProcessHandler {